Dilations of commuting $C_{0}$-semigroups with bounded generators and the von Neumann polynomial inequality: Examples

-Observe that \eqcref{it:1:prop:strongly-comm-equivalences:sig:article-dilation-problem-raj-dahya} ~$\Leftrightarrow$~ \eqcref{it:3:prop:strongly-comm-equivalences:sig:article-dilation-problem-raj-dahya} in \Cref{prop:strongly-comm-equivalences:sig:article-dilation-problem-raj-dahya} agrees with \eqcref{it:1:thm:classification:sig:article-dilation-problem-raj-dahya} ~$\Leftrightarrow$~ \eqcref{it:2:thm:classification:sig:article-dilation-problem-raj-dahya} in the classification theorem (\Cref{thm:classification:sig:article-dilation-problem-raj-dahya}).
-Moreover, \Cref{prop:strongly-comm-equivalences:sig:article-dilation-problem-raj-dahya} and \Cref{prop:strongly-comm-equivalences-strict:sig:article-dilation-problem-raj-dahya} demonstrate under the assumption of strong commutativity the equivalence of complete dissipativity of the generators of $T$ and the dissipativity of the individual generators, as well as the equivalence of complete super dissipativity, super dissipativity, and strictly negative spectral bounds.
+Observe that \eqcref{it:1:prop:doubly-comm-equivalences:sig:article-dilation-problem-raj-dahya} ~$\Leftrightarrow$~ \eqcref{it:3:prop:doubly-comm-equivalences:sig:article-dilation-problem-raj-dahya} in \Cref{prop:doubly-comm-equivalences:sig:article-dilation-problem-raj-dahya} agrees with \eqcref{it:1:thm:classification:sig:article-dilation-problem-raj-dahya} ~$\Leftrightarrow$~ \eqcref{it:2:thm:classification:sig:article-dilation-problem-raj-dahya} in the classification theorem (\Cref{thm:classification:sig:article-dilation-problem-raj-dahya}).
+Moreover, \Cref{prop:doubly-comm-equivalences:sig:article-dilation-problem-raj-dahya} and \Cref{prop:doubly-comm-equivalences-strict:sig:article-dilation-problem-raj-dahya} demonstrate under the assumption of double commutativity the equivalence of complete dissipativity of the generators of $T$ and the dissipativity of the individual generators, as well as the equivalence of complete super dissipativity, super dissipativity, and (under the assumption of normality) strictly negative spectral bounds.

 Further note that if $T$ is a $d$-parameter unitary $\Cnought$-semigroup, then its generators are purely imaginary, \idest $\Re A_{i} = \zeromatrix$ for each $i\in\{1,2,\ldots,d\}$.
-By \eqcref{eq:brehmer-diss-operators-strongly-comm:sig:article-dilation-problem-raj-dahya} it follows that $S_{T,K}=\zeromatrix$ for all non-empty $K\subseteq\{1,2,\ldots,d\}$, whence $\beta_{T}=0$.
+By \eqcref{eq:brehmer-diss-operators-doubly-comm:sig:article-dilation-problem-raj-dahya} it follows that $S_{T,K}=\zeromatrix$ for all non-empty $K\subseteq\{1,2,\ldots,d\}$, whence $\beta_{T}=0$.
 So the generators are completely dissipative but not completely super dissipative.
 Hence the latter property is strictly stronger than the former.